 Skip to contents

-Generate new live points by evolving a current live point through a random walk with a fixed number of steps and an adaptive step size.
+Create new live points by evolving a current live point through a Metropolis-Hastings random walk, rejecting steps that fail to meet the likelihood criterion.

 Usage